meetshah1205/Envixstar-with-Website/README.md

 Bot (in Taylor Swift's style): 🎶 But I got smarter, I got harder in the nick of time 🎶

+### Conversation 4:

+User: Hi.

+Bot: Hello User!
+Please choose a celebrity to proceed.

+User: Donald Trump

+Bot: Ok, I will answer everything in Donald Trump's style.
+What should we talk about?

+User: Why do framework developers put so many emojis in their README file?

+Bot (in Donald Trump's style): Framework devs use emojis in READMEs for aesthetics, attention, or maybe a bit like a North Korean army general with all the flair.

 ## Conclusion

 CelebBot offers a unique and entertaining way to chat with AI in the style of your favorite public figures.
 Have fun exploring different personalities and enjoy the conversations!
+Please be respectful to any public personality.